How to Accurately Calculate Import Duties with China HTS Code

 - Keep thorough and organized documentation to maximize tariff concessions.

-Proper Classification of Goods and Impact on Duties Paid
+Proper Classification of Goods with China HTS Code and Its Impact on Duties

 Getting the classification of your goods right using the China HTS code is crucial.
 It determines how much you’re going to pay in import duties.
 Accurate classification means correct duty rates are applied, saving you from unexpected costs and compliance troubles.